 I had only a limited idea of how to go about studying for the exam.
 The only advice I had was from one colleague at work who had passed the exam several years earlier.
-I thought I would just sign up for one of those 3-day intensive workshops to help with the practicum prep, and I could just study for the multiple choice on my own.
+So I thought I would just sign up for one of those 3-day intensive workshops to help with the practicum prep, and I could just study for the multiple-choice on my own.

 Boy, was I wrong!

-I later found out that I needed someone to help me understand not only the content of the exam, but HOW the content was delivered.
-More importantly, HOW to choose the best answer or solution as quickly and accurately as possible.
+I later found out that I needed someone to help me understand the content of the exam and HOW the content was delivered.
+But, more importantly, HOW to choose the best answer or solution as quickly and accurately as possible.

 I'm so lucky I found Qpractice!

 When I found Qpractice, I instantly knew it was the best choice for me.
-I loved how there was a study schedule provided for me, and I was able to tailor it to my lifestyle and schedule.
-I found myself getting excited to start studying now that I knew I had an amazing system of support.
+I loved how there was a study schedule provided for me, and I could tailor it to my lifestyle and schedule.
+In addition, I found myself getting excited to start studying now that I knew I had an amazing support system.

 If you're going to study for all three sections at once, you’ll need to be extremely organized.
 Look over the study guides and the study schedule that Qpractice gives you for each exam section, then combine them into a master schedule that works for your specific lifestyle and learning style.

-For example, I wanted to make sure that I completed the reading and practice tests for the IDFX and IDPX prior to studying for the PRAC.
+For example, I wanted to ensure that I completed the reading and practice tests for the IDFX and IDPX before studying for the PRAC.
 That's just how MY brain works.
-I needed to know that I had a strong foundation of knowledge before having to apply it to the practicum.
+I needed to know that I had a strong foundation of knowledge before applying it to the Practicum.
 So I took the study guides from Qpractice and created a hand-written version that I kept in my study folder.

 I wrote everything out in pencil so that there was flexibility.
-Keep in mind that I was working a full-time job as an educator, had a large side project, and was planning for a baby during the time I was studying.
-So I had to really plan out when I was going to work on what.
-Writing it in pencil allowed me to rearrange things as needed without feeling like I messed up by having to look at crossed out items.
-I always felt in control and on top of things, which boosted my confidence and kept me going.
+Keep in mind that I was working a full-time job as an educator, had a large side project, and was planning for a baby when I was studying.
+So I had to plan out when I was going to work on what.
+Writing it in pencil allowed me to rearrange things as needed without feeling like I messed up by looking at crossed-out items.
+As a result, I always felt in control and on top of things, which boosted my confidence and kept me going.

 You don’t need to put off your exams if you’re expecting a baby right now!
-Qpractice has had quite a few members who passed all three parts while pregnant, and gotten certified.
+Qpractice has had quite a few members who passed all three parts while pregnant and gotten NCIDQ Certified.